 At Nashoba Brooks School, educational technology is meaningfully integrated into all content areas to enhance student learning.

-Managing a personal device with greater independence • Expanding on problem-solving skills • Using technology-related vocabulary • Using G Suite for Education across content areas • Increasing use of spreadsheets, word processing, and presentation software • Using programs for animation • Designing a website • Creating and editing movies • Developing programming skills with robotics • Producing music with digital software
+Skills We Teach: Managing a personal device with greater independence • Expanding on problem-solving skills • Using technology-related vocabulary • Using G Suite for Education across content areas • Increasing use of spreadsheets, word processing, and presentation software • Using programs for animation • Designing a website • Creating and editing movies • Developing coding skills via simulations • Producing music with digital software • Further developing CAD skills for fabrication

 How can we make responsible choices for our health and well-being?